-By combining math and literacy, these math stories can help open up the ‘world of math’ to students with a wider range of learning styles.The word problems found in the stories encourage logical thinking and help students practice getting information from written text.
-I often have students read the stories aloud in class and then encourage them to solve the math problems on their own.
+By combining math and literacy, these stories can help open up the world of math to students with a wide range of learning styles and interests.The word problems found in the stories encourage logical thinking and help students practice using information from written text.
+Grade levels are approximate and of course will be determined by the level of your particular students.

-These rhyming stories are appropriate for 3rd-5th grade.
-Each of these interactive stories takes a humorous approach to one of the multiplication tables.
+These are a series of short rhyming stories that are appropriate for 3rd-5th grade.
+Each interactive story takes a humorous approach to one of the MULTIPLICATION TABLES!

 The math in these humorous rhyming stories is appropriate for 1st-3rd grade.They review the addition of double numbers, adding 10’s on and off decade, and odd and even numbers.

 This story is appropriate for 4th-6th grade.
-This story challenges students to put their fraction skills to use.
+It challenges students to put their FRACTION SKILLS to use.
 The questions focus on addition of fractions, reducing fractions, and finding equivalent fractions.

-Mr. Al Geebrah is a short story that is 17 pages in length.
-Students should be able to work through this math story in one or two class periods.
+It is 17 short pages in length- students should be able to work through this math story in one or two class periods.